Human Resources Frequently Asked Questions

 The Cobra provision allows employees and their eligible dependents to continue their health coverage after the termination of their benefits.
 Contact the Human Resources Department for additional information.

 HIPAA is the acronym for the Health Insurance Portability and Accountability Act of 1996.
 The act’s primary purpose was to make it easier for employees to continue health care insurance with minimal disruption when changing employers.
 However, there were many other significant parts of the legislation, including the nationalization of claims procedures and improvement of accountability.
 The Privacy Rule is just one part of the accountability rules.

 The Privacy Rule creates national standards to protect an individual's medical records and other personal health information.
 The CCIU has adopted a number of practices that ensure compliance with the HIPAA Privacy Rule.
 The procedures adopted due the HIPAA requirements can be downloaded and viewed by clicking on HIPAA Employee Letter.

 Resolution of Privacy Complaints for Protected Health Information.

-HMS/Health Advocate is an employee assistance program that offers confidential counseling and referral services to help employees and their eligible dependents successfully manage life's problems.
+HMS/Health Advocate is an employee assistance program (EAP) that offers confidential counseling and referral services to help employees and their eligible dependents successfully manage life's problems.
 The phone number for HMS is 877-240-6863.
-Visit their website at http://members.healthadvocate.com
+Visit HMS/Health Advocate - Employee Assistance Program (EAP)'s website.

 The Human Resources Department will provide you with instructions for reporting your claim to the insurance carrier.
-You must treat with one of the 2017-2018 approved workers' compensation panel of providers for the first 90 days of treatment to insure payment of the claim from the carrier.
+You must treat with one of the 2017-2018 approved workers' compensation panel of providers for the first 90 days of treatment to ensure payment of the claim from the carrier.
 You will be sent a packet of workers' compensation forms.
-These forms must be completed and returned to Human Resources as soon as possible to insure prompt claim processing.2017-2018 Workers' Compensation Packet
+These forms must be completed and returned to Human Resources as soon as possible to ensure prompt claim processing.2019-2020 Workers' Compensation Packet

 Locating a Personal Choice Provider